-The Principal Investigator is responsible for the accurate documentation, investigation and follow-up and timely reporting of the following problems:
+The Principal Investigator is responsible for the accurate documentation, investigation and follow?up and timely reporting of the following:

-a.
-Any adverse event which in the opinion of the principal investigator is both unexpected and related and places subjects or others at risk of harm.
+- Any adverse event at this site which in the opinion of the principal investigator is both unexpected and related and places subjects or others at risk of harm.

-i.
-Complaint of a participant when the complaint indicates unexpected risks or cannot be resolved by the research team.
+- Complaint by a participant when the complaint indicates unexpected risks or cannot be resolved by the research team.